salvadoredlp/RH134/EjerciciosEX200.md

 </details>

 13. <details>
-    <summary> Enable the dbadmin1 user to use the sudo command to run any command as the superuser.<br>
+    <summary> Enable the dbadmin1 user to use the sudo command to run any command as the superuser. </summary>
-         &nbsp;&nbsp;&nbsp;&nbsp;Use the vim /etc/sudoers.d/dbadmin1 command to create the file and add the following content:</summary>
+    <summary> &nbsp;&nbsp;&nbsp;&nbsp;Use the vim /etc/sudoers.d/dbadmin1 command to create the file and add the following content: </summary>
     <br>

     ```console